home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 ## MQTT Notifications

 The MQTT notification support is different than for the other [notification](/integrations/notify/) integrations.
-It is a action.
+It is an action.
 This means you need to provide more details when calling the action.

 **Perform action** section from **Developer Tools** -> **Actions** allows you to send MQTT messages.
 Choose *mqtt.publish*  from the list of available actions, and enter something like the sample below into the **data** field and select **Perform action**.